- Caregiver Support Groups

 - Talk through challenges and ways of coping

 - Learn about resources available in your community

 Telephone Caregiver Support Group

-The Alzheimer’s Association National Chapters is providing a Telephone Caregiver Support Group for caregivers of individuals with Alzheimer's disease and related dementia.
+The Alzheimer’s Association National Chapters are providing a Telephone Caregiver Support Group for caregivers of individuals with Alzheimer's disease and related dementias.
 The purpose is to reach those caregivers who could benefit from a support group, yet find it difficult to travel to a meeting site.